IsaacLf/hello-world/README.md

 # More Topics
 Why can't i simply give synchronize to this without having to put my username and pass all the time?

+# The last one
+This before leaving, let's see if the credentials are already prepared.